 The Congress of Deputies in Spain voted to end the Spain Golden Visa program, which has allowed foreign investors to gain residency through investment in Spain.
 This vote marks a significant shift in the country’s immigration policy, with the proposal passing by 177 votes in favor and 170 against.
-After several months of intense legislative discussions, the decision was finalized.
-In January 2025, Spain made an official announcement confirming that the Spain Golden Visa ending would take effect on April 3, 2025.
+After several months of intense legislative discussions, the decision to end the program was finalized.
+The Spain Golden Visa ended on 3 April 2025.
+Any applications submitted before the end date will be processed, and investors and family members who already obtained their Golden visas will remain unaffected.

 Launched in 2013, the Spanish Golden Visa program became one of the most popular Golden Visa programs in Europe.
 It offers benefits like visa-free travel in the Schengen Area, EU education and healthcare access, and family residency options.